yyutong/tp/docs/UserGuide.md

 Set the budget for UniSave.
 Default budget is 0 SGD.

-Format: `setBudget AMOUNT`
+Format: `setbudget AMOUNT`

 Example:
-`setBudget 500.0`: Set the budget to 500.
+`setbudget 500.0`: Set the budget to 500.

 ![setBudget](images/setBudgetCommand.png)